Goliath (Mangalia)

 Goliath is the name of a crane that is currently located at the Mangalia shipyard in Mangalia, Romania.
 Formerly, it was part of the Fore River Shipyard in Quincy, Massachusetts.

 History

 An important facility at the Fore River Shipyard was the Goliath crane, at one point the second largest shipbuilding crane in the world.
-Constructed in 1975 for building LNG tankers, the crane was a prominent part of the harbor skyline for over thirty years.
+Constructed in 1975 by MAGUE- Construções Metalomecânicas, SA, an important metalworking portuguese company, for building LNG tankers, the crane was a prominent part of the harbor skyline for over thirty years.
 In early 2008, the 328 ft tall crane located at the former shipyard was sold to Daewoo-Mangalia Heavy Industries S. A., a joint-venture company of Daewoo Shipbuilding & Marine Engineering Co., Ltd. of South Korea and former state shipyard 2 Mai Mangalia S. A. of Romania, which dismantled it in 2008 for relocation to Mangalia, Romania.